Prasadayus/iGnosis-ML-Task/README.md

 ## Key Findings

+### Top Products by Sales

+#### 1. **Dorito Corn Chips Supreme 380g:**

+- **Total Sales:** $40,352.00
+- This product is the highest-grossing, contributing significantly to the overall sales.
+The popularity of Doritos, especially in larger pack sizes like the 380g, reflects strong demand in the snack category, possibly due to its widespread brand recognition and consumer loyalty.
+It might be favored by customers who value indulgent, snackable foods.

+#### 2. **Smiths Crinkle Chips Original Big Bag 380g:**

+- **Total Sales:** $36,367.60
+- As the second most profitable product, this chip variant performs very well, possibly because of its size and brand reputation.
+The Smiths Crinkle Chips Original flavor is a classic, which makes it a go-to choice for many consumers who seek value for money in bulk snack purchases.

+#### 3. **Smiths Crinkle Chips Salt & Vinegar 330g:**

+- **Total Sales:** $34,804.20
+- This product rounds out the top three, indicating strong performance in the salt & vinegar flavor.
+The specific flavor's popularity suggests it appeals to a particular consumer group with a preference for tangy, bold flavors.
+Like the previous Smiths product, its profitability is likely driven by its packaging and brand loyalty.

+#### Popular Flavors:
+The dominance of Doritos and Smiths Crinkle Chips in the top three suggests that classic flavors like cheese, salt & vinegar, and original are big winners.
+Consumers gravitate toward these well-established flavors, which promise familiarity and comfort.

+#### Larger Pack Sizes:
+All top three products are larger bag sizes (330g to 380g).
+This could indicate that customers are more likely to purchase bulk-sized products, possibly for family consumption or as party-sized snack packs.
+Larger quantities often provide better value for money, leading to higher sales.

+#### Brand Loyalty:
+Both Doritos and Smiths are well-established brands in the snack industry, which indicates that brand trust and recognition contribute significantly to consumer purchasing decisions.

 ### 1. **Total Sales by Lifestage**
 We analyzed total sales by customer lifestage and identified the following:
 - **Older demographics** (e.g., **Older Singles/Couples**, **Retirees**, **Older Families**) are the **highest spenders**.
 This suggests they have higher disposable incomes and prefer convenience-oriented products or premium offerings.